Calabria: World War I and the rise of fascism

-On 3 September 1943, British and Canadian troops of the British 8th Army landed in Calabria in Operation Baytown, marking the first time that the Allies landed on the mainland of Italy.
+On 3 September 1943, British and Canadian troops of the Eighth Army landed in Calabria in Operation Baytown, marking the first time that the Allies landed on the mainland of Italy.
 However, the landings in Calabria were a feint and the main Allied blow came on 8 September 1943 with the landing of the American 5th Army at Salerno in Campania that was intended to cut off Axis forces in the Mezzogiorno.
 The Germans anticipated that the Allies would land at Salerno, and as a consequence, there was relatively little fighting in Calabria.
-The Italian troops in Calabria mostly surrendered to the advancing 5th British Division and the 1st Canadian Division while there were relatively few German forces in the region to oppose their advance.
+The Italian troops in Calabria mostly surrendered to the advancing British 5th Infantry Division and 1st Canadian Division while there were relatively few German forces in the region to oppose their advance.
 The main obstacle to the advancing Anglo-Canadian troops turned out to be the trail of destruction left by German combat engineers who systematically blew up bridges and destroyed roads and railroads as the Wehrmacht retreated north.
 On the same day the Americans landed at Salerno, General Dwight Eisenhower announced on the radio the Armistice of Cassibile that had been signed on 3 September, and with the announcement of the armistice all Italian resistance ceased.
 The Germans committed most of their forces in the Mezzogiorno to the Battle of Salerno with the aim of driving the Allies back into the sea and pulled their remaining forces out of Calabria to send them to Salerno.
 Under the Allied occupation, some Fascists in Calabria waged a terrorist struggle on behalf of the Salo republic, though significantly many of the Fascists tended to be from well-off families concerned about the possibility of social reforms that might weaken their power and only a minority such as Prince Valerio Pignatelli were ideological Fascists.
 In June 1944, celebrations in Reggio Calabria over the news of the liberation of Rome were disturbed by local Fascists.